 “A name for an untested sword?”

 The old man scratched his chin.
 “All dwarf swords are named.
 We believe a sword is only an extension of the warrior who wields it.”
-The old man looked at the blade for a moment.
+He looked at the blade for a moment.

 “Grainne.
 That’s the name for this sword.”